LukasMurdock/LukasMurdock.github.io/_posts/2020-04-24-real-skills-conference.md

 ## BREAKOUT 01 — Name, where are you from, and what inspired you to be here today?
 Here I meet my first group: Verónica from Panama City, Jonathan from New York, and Sylvie from Belgium.
 This was a good ice breaker and the first opportunity to connect.

 We reconvene into the main group.
-Stephen dings the bell, signalizing the start of the first chapter out of four.
+Stephen dings the bell, signaling the start of the first chapter out of four.

 ## Chapter 1: Commitment is step one
-Soft skills are just as important as hard skills.
-Why do you think developing real skills is overlooked and undervalued?
-We break out into the same groups from before.
+Soft skills are just as important as hard skills. **Why do you think developing real skills is overlooked and undervalued?** We break out into the same groups from before.

 *Notes from break out group*
 Because we take real skills for granted and we’re not completely conscious of them.